Chatsworth

 About Chatsworth

 Chatsworth is a neighborhood in the northwestern San Fernando Valley region of Los Angeles, California.
 Originally home to Native Americans, some of whom left a cave of rock art, Chatsworth was explored and colonized by the Spanish beginning in the 18th Century.
 The land was part of a Mexican land grant in the 19th Century, and after the United States took over the land following the Mexican War, it was the largest such grant in California.
 Settlement and development followed.
 Chatsworth has seven public and eight private schools.
 There are large open-space and smaller recreational parks as well as a public library and a transportation center.
 Distinctive features are the former Chatsworth Reservoir, the Santa Susana Field Laboratory and a number of private businesses.
-A distinctive feature in Chatsworth is the Chatsworth Dam and reser
+A distinctive feature in Chatsworth is the Chatsworth Dam and reservo

 Chatsworth is a neighborhood in the northwestern San Fernando Valley region of Los Angeles, California.
 Originally home to Native Americans, some of whom left a cave of rock art, Chatsworth was explored and colonized by the Spanish beginning in the 18th Century.
 The land was part of a Mexican land grant in the 19th Century, and after the United States took over the land following the Mexican War, it was the largest such grant in California.
 Settlement and development followed.
 Chatsworth has seven public and eight private schools.
 There are large open-space and smaller recreational parks as well as a public library and a transportation center.
 Distinctive features are the former Chatsworth Reservoir, the Santa Susana Field Laboratory and a number of private businesses.